-An essential element of Unicamp’s pedagogical and social mission, the initiatives aimed at bringing the institution closer to the community of which it is a part are the responsibility of PREAC (Office of the Vice-President for Extension and Outreach).
+An essential element of Unicamp’s pedagogical and social mission, the initiatives aimed at bringing the institution closer to the community of which it is a part are the responsibility of Proec (Office of the Vice-President for Extension Outreach and Culture).
 The office is responsible for receiving and stimulating proposals for university outreaching activities and implementing these with the joint efforts of technical, administrative and operational staff using the institution’s own funds or funds obtained from partnerships with other teaching institutions, institutional funding agencies, non-governmental organizations or public or private companies.

-The initiatives developed by PREAC, which take a variety of forms, including programs, events, publications, technological, educational, cultural and social products and the provision of services, must always promote the development of physical, cultural and social well-being, foster and guarantee democratic values and equal rights and participation and ensure respect for the individual and for sustainable environmental actions.
+The initiatives developed by Proec, which take a variety of forms, including programs, events, publications, technological, educational, cultural and social products and the provision of services, must always promote the development of physical, cultural and social well-being, foster and guarantee democratic values and equal rights and participation and ensure respect for the individual and for sustainable environmental actions.
 Furthermore all outreach activities are inseperably joined with teaching and research.

-These guidelines are reflected in the initiatives supported by PREAC in recent years, which have included popular culture; the history and memory of social movements; restoration of citizenship to street dwellers and indigenous people; social inclusion of individuals with special physical needs; socio-environmental education; sustainable agriculture; socially responsible economics; and the appreciation of culture as a tool for promoting health and well-being.
-In one word, PREAC is responsible for Unicamp’s social commitment.
+These guidelines are reflected in the initiatives supported by Proec in recent years, which have included popular culture; the history and memory of social movements; restoration of citizenship to street dwellers and indigenous people; social inclusion of individuals with special physical needs; socio-environmental education; sustainable agriculture; socially responsible economics; and the appreciation of culture as a tool for promoting health and well-being.
+In one word, Proec is responsible for Unicamp’s social commitment.

 Even in the area of technological extension, PREAC attaches great importance to the social relevance of extension activities, as reflected in its involvement in the development and evaluation of important drugs for neglected diseases, such as Malaria or Chaga’s disease.